darylcty/FrigidForager/README.md

 ## Features

 - **Search Recipes**: Find new and interesting recipes based on the ingredients you already have.
 - **Inventory Tracking**: Keep a tab on the food items you have in stock.
-- **Expiry Alerts**: Get notified about items that are close to expiry.

-> Note: A dashboard feature to provide a snapshot of fridge contents and expiring items is in the works.
+> Note: Current functionality is limited to adding and deleting of food items.
+Editing is WIP.

 ## Technologies

 Built with:
-- HTML
+* HTML
-- CSS
+* CSS
-- JavaScript
+* JavaScript
-- React
+* React
-- Airtable
+* Airtable
-- Spoonacular API
+* Spoonacular API
-- Trello
-- Insomnia REST
+* Insomnia REST

 Deployed on:
 - Vercel, link <a href="https://frigid-forager.vercel.app/">here</a>.